What’s at Stake

 To most plants, as well as many fish and amphibians, the herbicide glyphosate is severely toxic—but one strain of alfalfa is different, thanks to Monsanto’s gene tinkering.
 The chemical giant engineered alfalfa that is genetically resistant to glyphosate, and the U.S. Department of Agriculture approved it, paving the way for increased use of a toxic herbicide and contamination of natural alfalfa.

-The USDA’s decision allows growers to produce alfalfa without restriction or oversight of any kind.
-This likely will result in substantially increased use of the herbicide glyphosate, which is toxic to most plants and some animals, particularly fish and amphibians.
-It likely will also result in additional weeds evolving glyphosate resistance, use of more toxic herbicides to kill such weeds, and contamination of organic and conventional alfalfa crops, with associated socioeconomic impacts and loss of farmer and consumer choice.
+The government’s decision will likely also result in additional weeds developing resistance to glyphosate, use of more toxic herbicides to kill such weeds, and contamination of organic and conventional alfalfa crops, with associated socioeconomic impacts and loss of farmer and consumer choice.

 In 2012, Earthjustice lost the alfalfa case in the district court, a decision that was affirmed by a higher court in 2013.
 Earthjustice is developing alternative legal strategies to address the environmental and health issues presented by genetically modified products.
 Now that the industry has developed new varieties of engineered crops designed to resist other toxic herbicides like 2,4-D, Earthjustice is preparing to challenge the government’s anticipated approval in 2014.

 Breweries worry that extreme gas drilling will frack their beer